Compare Travel Insurance

 How long can each trip be?

-Single and annual trip policies typically only cover you for up to 31 days per holiday.
-For example, you might be covered to take four trips in one year with your annual policy but each trip might be limited to a maximum of 31 days.
+When you’re ready to compare travel insurance policies it’s important to bear in mind that the vast majority of them will impose a maximum duration each trip can last, and this maximum will usually still apply even if you opt for an annual policy.
+For example, you might be covered to take four trips in one year with your annual policy but each trip might be limited to a maximum of 31 days, for instance.

 What does holiday insurance cover?

-Policies vary from one holiday insurance company to another, but the best travel insurance policies should cover you for most of the following:
+Policies vary from one holiday insurance company to another, but when you’re comparing travel insurance policies you shou should double check whether each policy includes the following features:

 - Personal liability cover – pays legal fees and compensation if someone blames you for an injury or if you accidently cause damage to their property.

 - Gadget Travel Insurance - can pay to repair or replace gadgets if they’re stolen or damaged while you’re on holiday.